Akershus Fortress

 Akershus Fortress (Akershus Festning, [ɑkəʂˈhʉːs ˈfɛ̂sːtnɪŋ]) or Akershus Castle (Akershus slott [ɑkəʂˈhʉːs ˈslɔtː]) is a medieval castle in the Norwegian capital Oslo that was built to protect and provide a royal residence for the city.
+It is located on the banks of the Oslofjord.
 Since the Middle Ages the fortress has been the namesake and centre of the main fief and later main county of Akershus, which was originally one of Norway's four main regions and which included most of Eastern Norway.
-The fortress itself was located within the Akershus main county until 1919, and also within the smaller Akershus sub county until 1842.
+The fortress itself was located within the Akershus main county until 1919, and also within the smaller Akershus sub-county until 1842.

-The castle has also been used as a military base, a prison and is currently the temporary office of the Prime minister of Norway.
+The castle has also been used as a military base, a prison and is currently the temporary office of the prime minister of Norway.

 Construction

 It is not known exactly when the construction of the castle started but it is believed that it took place around the late 1290s, by King Haakon V, replacing Tønsberg as one of the two most important Norwegian castles of the period (the other being Båhus).
-It was constructed in response to the Norwegian nobleman, Earl Alv Erlingsson of Sarpsborg’s earlier attack on Oslo that occurred in 1287.
-In the aftermath of the attack, it became clear that the city’s existing defences weren’t effective and therefore, a stronger defensive centre was needed.
+It was constructed in response to the Norwegian nobleman, Earl Alv Erlingsson of Sarpsborg's earlier attack on Oslo that occurred in 1287.
+In the aftermath of the attack, it became clear that the city's existing defences weren't effective and therefore, a stronger defensive centre was needed.

 The castle is mentioned in written sources for the first time in 1300 in a letter from King Haakon to a church in Oslo.
 However, the letter does not mention how far the construction of the castle had progressed by then.

 The fortress has successfully survived all sieges, primarily by Swedish forces, including those by forces led by Charles XII in 1716.

 History and military use

 The Middle Ages

-The fortress was first used in battle in 1308, when it was besieged by the Swedish duke Eric of Södermanland, whose brother won the Swedish throne in 1309.
+The fortress was first used in battle in 1308, when it was besieged by the Swedish duke Erik Magnusson.
 The siege was eventually broken by a local Norwegian army in a battle.
 (This battle forms a major part of the plot of Sigrid Undset's historical novel In the Wilderness, the third volume of her tetralogy The Master of Hestviken.)